brushtailmedia/sshkey-chat/PROJECT.md

   - DMs don't need `first_epoch` -- members are set at conversation creation and per-message keys are only wrapped for current members.
 Old DM messages from before a member existed in the conversation were never wrapped for them.
 - For rooms, both filters apply.
 A message must pass both to be delivered.
 - If a user is removed and re-added, they get a new `first_seen` and (for rooms) a new `first_epoch` -- previous history window is closed.
 Clean break.
-- Admin override possible via `users.toml`: `history_from = "2026-01-01"` to grant access to older room history.
-This relaxes `first_seen` only -- the user still needs epoch keys for those older messages, which would need to be provided separately.

 ### Message Deletion